United States Maritime Service: History

 The merchant marine in the United States was in a state of decline in the mid-1930s.
 At that time, few ships were being built, existing ships were old and inefficient, maritime unions were at war with one another, ship owners were at odds with the unions, and the crews' efficiency and morale were at an ebb.
 Congress took action to fix the problems in 1936.
 The Merchant Marine Act, approved on 29 June 1936, created the U.S. Maritime Commission "to further the development and maintenance of an adequate and well balanced American merchant marine, to promote the commerce of the United States, and to aid in the national defense."

 The commission realized that a trained merchant marine work force was vital to the national interest.
 At the request of Congress, the chairman of the Maritime Commission, VADM Emory S. Land worked with ADM Russell R. Waesche, Commandant of the Coast Guard, to formulate a training program for merchant-marine personnel.
 Called the U.S. Maritime Service, the new training program was inaugurated in 1938.
 It used a combination of civilian Maritime Commission and uniformed Coast Guard instructors to advance the professional training of merchant mariners.

-As with the other military services, the entry of the United States into the Second World War necessitated the immediate growth of the merchant marine and the Coast Guard.
+As with the other military services, the entry of the United States into World War II necessitated the immediate growth of the merchant marine and the Coast Guard.
 The Maritime Commission spawned the War Shipping Administration in early February 1942.
 This new agency received a number of functions considered vital to the war effort, including maritime training.
 Several weeks after the creation of the new agency, however, the Maritime Service was transferred again to the Coast Guard (on 28 February of that year, under Executive Order 9083; the marine safety aspects of the Bureau of Marine Inspection and Navigation (BuMIN) were also transferred to the Coast Guard at this time).
 The transfer allowed the War Shipping Administration to concentrate on organizing American merchant shipping, building new ships, and carrying cargoes where they were needed most.